 Transferring Our OA Balances To Our SA (Or RA) To Earn A Higher Return Instead

-If we do not want to take on investment risk, we can transfer our OA balances to our SA to earn 1.5% more per annum.
-By transferring our OA balances to our SA, we now earn 4.0% per annum instead of 2.5% per annum.
+If we do not want to take on investment risk, we can transfer our OA balances to our SA or Retirement Account (RA) to earn 1.5% more per annum.
+By transferring our OA balances to our SA or RA, we can earn 4.0% per annum instead of 2.5% per annum on our funds.

 Monies Invested Via CPFIS Will Be Considered Part Of Our Estate

 Cash and investments held in our CPFIS-OA and CPFIS-SA are not covered under our CPF Nomination.
 This means that such investments go straight into our estate after we pass on.
-Therefore, when making our CPF Nomination, we need to note that our investments are not part of it.
+Therefore, when making our CPF Nomination, an additional consideration is that our investments are not part of it.
 Similarly, when we make a will, we need to know that our CPF investments will fall under it.